Understanding SLA vs. FDM: Which Technology Suits Your Needs?

 What is SLA Printing?

-Stereolithography (SLA) is a resin-based 3D printing method that uses a laser to cure liquid photopolymer layer by layer into solid plastic.
-SLA printers can produce parts with fine details and smooth surface finishes that are difficult to achieve with other technologies.
+Stereolithography (SLA) is a resin-based 3D printing method that employs a laser to cure liquid photopolymer layer by layer into solid plastic.
+SLA printers can create parts with fine details and smooth surface finishes that are challenging to achieve with other technologies.

 What is FDM Printing?

-Fused Deposition Modeling (FDM) involves extruding thermoplastic filament through a heated nozzle, which deposits material layer by layer to build a part.
-FDM is widely used for prototyping and functional parts due to its affordability and material strength.
+Fused Deposition Modeling (FDM) involves extruding thermoplastic filament through a heated nozzle, depositing material layer by layer to build a part.
+This method is widely used for prototyping and functional parts due to its affordability and material strength.

 SLA vs. FDM: A Comparative Breakdown